-Cardboard Castles provides the opportunity for young people to come on a design and construction adventure where form and function meet fancy and fun.
-The theme is based on the current State Library exhibition Home: a suburban obsession.
-The installation, props and resources set the stage for children’s learning, interaction, creative output and play.
+The new State Library Corner installation Cardboard Castles provides the opportunity for young people to come on a design and construction adventure where form and function meet fancy and fun.
+The theme is based on the current exhibition Home: a suburban obsession.

-The Cardboard Castles book list topics are art, builders, colours, design, little inventors, shapes and texture.
-There are titles to suit ages from birth to eight including Dog Loves Drawing by Louise Yates; Brick Who Found Herself in Architecture by Joshua David Stein; Look by Fiona Woodcock and That’s Not My Bee by Fiona Watt.
-Read some books on your visits to The Corner or look for them at your local public library or bookstore.
-There’s a title to suit your own budding architect or young designer.
+The list of in-print titles on the current theme is now on The Corner Toolkit.
+The Cardboard Castles book list themes are art, builders, colours, design, little inventors, shapes and texture.
+There are titles to suit ages birth to eight including: Dog Loves Drawing by Louise Yates; Brick Who Found Herself in Architecture by Joshua David Stein; Look by Fiona Woodcock, Square by Mac Barnett and That’s Not My Bee by Fiona Watt.

 Libraries are welcome to use the titles from the Cardboard Castles book list at their own library story time, in a display, or to print the list for parents.
 This Corner theme celebrates design thinking because of its link to developing a growth mindset and important problem solving, analytical and spatial thinking skills.